api-platform/docs/core/events.md

 # The Event System

 API Platform Core implements the [Action-Domain-Responder](https://github.com/pmjones/adr) pattern.
-This implementation is covered in depth in the [Creating custom operations and controllers](operations.md#creating-custom-operations-and-controllers] chapter.
+This implementation is covered in depth in the [Creating custom operations and controllers](operations.md#creating-custom-operations-and-controllers) chapter.

-Basically, API Platform Core execute an action class that will return an entity or a collection of entity.
+Basically, API Platform Core execute an action class that will return an entity or a collection of entities.
 Then a series of event listeners are executed which validate the data, persist it in database, serialize it (typically in a JSON-LD document) and create an HTTP response that will be sent to the client.